Atlas975/Notes/DistributedSystems/CommunicationModels/Indirect_communication.md

 ### Implementing Publish-Subscribe Systems

-- **Centralized Architecture:** Involves a single broker handling all messages, which can become a bottleneck.
+- **Centralised Architecture:** single broker handles all messages, which can become a bottleneck.
-- **Distributed Architecture:** Utilizes multiple brokers to manage the load, enhancing scalability and reliability.
+- **Distributed Architecture:** multiple brokers manage the load, enhancing scalability and reliability.
-- **Peer-to-Peer Architecture:** Eliminates central brokers; every client can act as a broker, further reducing potential bottlenecks but increasing complexity.
+- **Peer-to-Peer Architecture:** no central brokers; every client can act as a broker, further reducing potential bottlenecks but increasing complexity.

 ![[Pasted image 20240509155619.png|350|350]]